 - Business Documents: If self-employed, include business registration, tax returns, and financial statements

-- Student Documents: Enrollment confirmation and leave of absence approval if applicable
+- Student Documents: Enrolment confirmation and leave of absence approval if applicable

 Family and Personal Status Documents